-DOB projects the State Executive Branch workforce (All Funds) will reach a planned total of 192,164 at the end of 2005-06, an increase of roughly 200 positions from the Enacted forecast.
+DOB projects the State Executive Branch workforce (All Funds) will reach a planned total of 192,164 at the end of 2005-06, an increase of roughly 200 positions from the Enacted Budget forecast.
 The modest plan adjustment reflects the anticipated refilling of critical positions, in general, and some legislative additions.
-Detailed summary tables for the All Funds and General Fund workforce are included later in this Update.